More of the Same: Persistent Representational Harms Under Increased Representation

+This study has several limitations.
+First, the gender distributions for occupations used in our analysis are derived from the U.S. Bureau of Labor Statistics and may not accurately reflect global occupational gender distributions.
+Second, the number of generations needed to run our experiments can be high.
+Third, while our Gender Association Method captures the majority of generations (over $80$-$98$\% depending on the model), some discarded generations may still carry gender associations and were excluded from the analysis, while some included generations may have been misclassified.
+Finally, in our clustering analysis of statistically significant words, we limited our examination to clusters meeting predefined criteria (outlined in \Cref{sec:analysis-what}).
+As a result, we may have overlooked other stereotypes or harmful patterns present in excluded clusters.

-In this paper, we demonstrate that \textit{who} is represented within occupation has departures from previous analysis of gender in occupation--women comprise the majority of personas and biographies across state-of-the-art models-- but \textit{how} women are represented continues to be harmful.
-Specifically, we demonstrate statistical differences between women and men continue when models are not prompted with gender, and the representational harms associated with women persist in these generations.
-Furthermore, we qualitatively investigated these statistically significant differences in word choice between men and women and found that stereotypes and harmful narratives, such as neoliberal ideals embedded in the meritocracy myth, are perpetuated.
-With the increased representation of women, this implies that these representational harms proliferate, calling for careful consideration of the interplay between different forms of representational harms, particularly in the usage of bias mitigation interventions.
+To conclude, in this paper we developed the GAS(P) evaluation methodology, allowing for representational differences in how groups are represented in text to be surfaced without specifying group membership in the prompt.
+We apply this methodology to understand representational differences in how gender is represented in the occupational context.
+In doing so, we demonstrate that while \textit{who} is represented within occupation has departures from previous analysis of gender in occupation---women comprise the majority of personas and biographies across state-of-the-art models---\textit{how} women are represented continues to be harmful.
+If representation of women is increased without representational harms being addressed, such harms may proliferate.
+These findings call for careful consideration of the interplay between different forms of representational harms, particularly in the usage of bias mitigation interventions.